Kirykowicz/ltl-route-optimization/README.md

 # ltl-route-optimization

-First and foremost, to run this application enter node app into the console and hit enter.
+First and foremost, to run this application enter node app.js into the terminal and hit enter.

 My thought process in building this function is as follows: